Styling your site

 yarn add sass

-Sass supports 2 different syntaxesExternal link icon, each with their own extension.
-The .scss extension requires you use the SCSS syntaxExternal link icon, while the .sass extension requires you use the Indented Syntax (Sass)External link icon.\n\nIf you're unsure which to choose, start with the .scss extension, which is a superset of CSS and doesn't require you to learn the Indented Syntax (Sass).
+Sass supports two syntaxes, each with their own extension.
+The .scss extension requires the SCSS syntax, while the .sass extension requires the Indented Syntax (Sass).
+If you don't know which one to choose, start with the .scss extension, since it is a superset of CSS and doesn't require learning the Indented Syntax (Sass).

 styled-jsx/CSS-in-JS